6 min read

 I personally received a Master’s degree in statistics, which is what enabled me to land a salary of $80,000 by age 23.
 This degree alone helped me boost my income more than any investment returns could in my early 20s.

 You don’t need a graduate degree to make decent money, though.
-Here are 100+ jobs that pay more than $50k per year that require less than a bachelor’s degree.
+There are plenty of jobs that pay more than $50k per year that require less than a bachelor’s degree.
 To name a few:

 - To be an air traffic controller you need an associate degree and the median salary is $124k